- Suitable for: Key Stage 1

 The session then moves to The People’s Republic gallery feature windows to appreciate the stunning views of the waterfront.
 Pupils are encouraged to spot some of the buildings and features they have just seen in the Liverpool Cityscape painting.
 There’s also an opportunity to pose in front of our life-size replica Liver Bird, which is 5.5 metres tall!

-The session finishes with pupils creating a collage of a building in Liverpool to take back to school.
+The session finishes with a fun craft activity where pupils create an artwork inspired by a building in Liverpool to take back to school.

 Key Stage 1 - History

 - significant historical events, people and places in their own locality.